DardanIljazi/BorneArcadeLib/README.md

 // Slave exemple
 #include "arcadeLib.h"

-extern volatile uint8_t lastButtonState;
+// Those variables are in the Borne_Arcade_Lib.cpp.
+We use "extern" to say that these variables are declared into an other file extern volatile uint8_t lastButtonState;
 extern volatile uint8_t lastJoystickState;
+extern volatile bool    isInterruptActivated;

 uint8_t invert = LOW;
 uint8_t actualButtonState = 0x00;
 uint8_t actualJoystickState = 0x00;

 void setup() {

   if (initArcadeLib(SLAVE_MODE)) {
+    // All is ok
   }

   pinMode(2, OUTPUT);
   digitalWrite(2, invert);
 }